 Researchers at UConn’s Center for Health, Intervention, and Prevention (CHIP) design, implement, evaluate, and disseminate theory-based, but highly practical, health behavior change interventions for at-risk populations around the world.

-CHIP continues to be a worldwide leader.
-CHIP’s international HIV/AIDS work includes prevention with HIV-positive individuals, addressing barriers to reducing risk behaviors, such as alcohol and substance use and the prevalence of gender-based violence in many of the countries where CHIP investigators are working, and promoting optimal adherence to life-saving antiretroviral therapies.
-A CHIP research team also is currently determining how geospatial factors, such as environment, culture, and politics, can affect the efficacy of HIV prevention interventions, with the ultimate goal of assembling a geospatial landscape of HIV prevention interventions around the world and publishing an interactive map on the Internet, so that it can become a resource for researchers, public health workers, and policy makers around the world.
+Much of CHIP’s international work is in the core problem area of HIV/AIDS, a research arena in which CHIP continues to be a worldwide leader.
+CHIP’s international HIV/AIDS work includes the development and evaluation of interventions that support the healthy behavior of people living with HIV (PLWH).
+This involves interventions that address PLWH’s barriers to safer sexual behavior, such as alcohol use, drug use, and gender-based violence, as well as interventions that promote optimal adherence to life-saving antiretroviral medications.
+A CHIP research team also recently studied how geospatial factors, such as environment, culture, and politics, can affect the efficacy of HIV prevention interventions, with the ultimate goal of assembling a geospatial landscape of HIV prevention interventions around the world and publishing an interactive map on the Internet, so that it can become an international resource for researchers, public health workers, and policy makers.